Wave equation on general noncompact symmetric spaces

-To deal with this case, we resume and improve slightly their method by writing down more explicitly the Hadamard parametrix on noncompact symmetric spaces along the lines of \cite{Ber1977}, see \cref{subsection 2}. \item If $s$ is large, the kernel is estimated by using the standard stationary phase method, which is similar to the rank one analysis, see \cref{subsection 3}. \end{itemize} This paper is organized as follows.
-We recall spherical Fourier analysis on noncompact symmetric spaces and introduce the barycentric decomposition of Weyl chambers in \cref{section preliminaires}.
-Next, we derive pointwise wave kernel estimates in \cref{section kernel estiamtes}.
-By using interpolation arguments, we prove in \cref{section dispersive estimates} the dispersive property for the wave operator.
-As consequences, we establish the Strichartz inequality for a large family of admissible pairs and obtain well-posedness results for the associated semilinear wave equation in \cref{section applications}.
-We give further results about the Klein-Gordon equation in \cref{section Klein-Gordon}.
-Finally, we collect in the appendices some useful results: in \cref{Appendix A}, we study by the stationary phase method an oscillatory integral occurring in the wave kernel analysis; next we describe in \cref{Appendix B} the Hadamard parametrix on noncompact symmetric spaces and consider its application to the Poisson operator in \cref{Appendix C}.
+To deal with this case, we resume and improve slightly their method by writing down more explicitly the Hadamard parametrix on noncompact symmetric spaces along the lines of \cite{Ber1977}, see \cref{subsection 2}. \item If $s$ is large, the kernel is estimated by using the standard stationary phase method, which is similar to the rank one analysis, see \cref{subsection 3}. \end{itemize}